-All buffers are initially in the free queue and the driver cycles through them in a circular fashion.
+All buffers are initially in the Pending queue and the driver cycles through them in a circular fashion.
 This is illustrated in (a).

-When the application calls FVID_dequeue() and grabs the buffer with the most recent data from the driver, the driver then cycles through the rest of buffers.
-This is illustrated in figure from (a) to (b) and from (b) to (e).
+When the application calls FVID_dequeue() and grabs the oldest issued buffer from the application.
+In the mean time, if an interrupt occurs, if the Pending queue is not empty then the current buffer (IOPacket) will be released and grabs next buffer

+(IOPacket) from the head of the Pending queue.
+This is illustrated in figure from (a) (b).

-When the application calls FVID_queue(), an empty buffer is returned by the application to the driver's free queue.
-This is illustrated in figure from (b) to (a) or from (e) to (b).
+When the application calls FVID_queue(), an empty buffer is returned by the application to the driver's Pending queue.
+This is illustrated in figure from (b) to (a) or from (c) to (d).

-When the application calls FVID_exchange(), an empty buffer is returned by the application to the driver's free queue, and a buffer with the most recent data is given
+When the application calls FVID_exchange(), an empty buffer is returned by the application to the driver's Pending queue, and a buffer with the oldest data is given to the application.
+This is equivalent to calling FVID_queue() and FVID_dequeue() sequentially, as shown in figure from (c) to (d) and from (a) to (b)/(b) to (c).